National Crime Squad: Organisation

 The organisation's officers were seconded from police forces from England and Wales, supported by directly recruited specialist civilian and police staff members.
 It was headed by a director-general and had its own service authority.
-The first director-general was Roy Penrose, OBE QPM, and upon his retirement in 2001, William Hughes, CBE QPM became the director-general before moving on to establish the Serious Organised Crime Agency as its founding director-general.
-Trevor Pearce CBE QPM previously deputy director-general took over as the third director-general before becoming an executive director and later director-general of the Serious Organised Crime Agency.
+The first director-general was Roy Penrose, and upon his retirement in 2001, William Hughes became the director-general before moving on to establish the Serious Organised Crime Agency as its founding director-general.
+Trevor Pearce previously deputy director-general took over as the third director-general before becoming an executive director and later director-general of the Serious Organised Crime Agency.

 The NCS headquarters was at Pimlico in London, with three Regional Operational Command Units: Northern, Eastern, and Western with an extensive residential property estate plus other premises.
 Other units were the Financial OCU, the Paedophilia Unit, the National Hi-Tech Crime Unit, and the Immigration Crime Team.
-The NCS consisted of 1,656 full-time personnel, including 5 Directors, 1,169 seconded police officers, and 280 civilian police staff.
+The NCS consisted of 1,656 full-time personnel, including five directors, 1,169 seconded police officers, and 280 civilian police staff.